7Ji/wireguard-deployer/README.md

-# Systemd-networkd wireguard deployer
+# Wireguard deployer
-A tool to generate WireGuard configs and keys for systemd-networkd and pack them into .tar with correct permissions and ownerships that are easily deployable.
+A tool to generate WireGuard configs and keys for `systemd-networkd` and `OpenWrt` and pack them into .tar with correct permissions and ownerships that are easily deployable (only for sd-networkd).

 Everything can be configured on a centralized host in a centralized config file, and almost any common network topologies are supported.